 This holds also for the ICON model system, which has been developed since the early 2000s for use on either cache based or vectorizing CPUs, with components for atmosphere, land and ocean.
-The build up of the hybrid Piz Daint compute system at the Swiss National Supercomputing Centre, however, created a strong motivation to port the ICON model to GPUs in order to benefit from the immense compute power of Piz Daint resulting from up to 5704 GPUs.
+The build up of the hybrid Piz Daint compute system at

+- 40 the Swiss National Supercomputing Centre, however, created a strong motivation to port the ICON model to GPUs in order to benefit from the immense compute power of Piz Daint resulting from up to 5704 GPUs.
 With this motivation it was decided to port the atmospheric component of ICON (ICON-A) in two specific configurations to GPUs so that the development effort can be limited initially to a subset of the ICON codes.
-The model configuration in the focus of the presented work was designed for the Quasi-biennial oscillation in a changing climate (QUBICC) project, for which global simulations at horizontal resolutions of 5 km or better and vertical resolutions of a few hundred meters up to the middle stratosphere are planned to investigate the dynamics of the quasi-biennial oscillation (QBO), a global scale zonal wind oscillation in the equatorial stratosphere.
+The model configuration in the focus of the presented work was designed for the Quasi-biennial oscillation in a changing climate (QUBICC) project, for which global simulations at horizontal resolutions - 45 of 5 km or better and vertical resolutions of a few hundred meters up to the middle stratosphere are planned to investigate the dynamics of the quasi-biennial oscillation (QBO), a global scale zonal wind oscillation in the equatorial stratosphere.
 Using this very high resolution is essential for the QUBICC project so that the dynamical links from small scale and quickly evolving tropical deep convection to the global scale and slowly varying wind system of the QBO can be directly computed.
-This makes a substantial difference to existing simulations of the QBO in coarser models, where deep convection and the related gravity wave effects must be parameterized.
+This makes a substantial difference to existing simulations of the QBO in coarser models, where deep convection and the related gravity

+50 wave effects must be parameterized.
 The uncertainty in the parameterization of convection and gravity waves, as necessary in coarser models, is the main reason for problems in simulating the QBO (??).

-Until now only a few attempts have been made to port general circulation models for the atmosphere or the ocean to GPUs, using different methods. ? presented an early attempt, in which only the most costly part of the NICAM model, the two-dimensional dynamics, was ported to GPUs, for which these parts were re-programmed in CUDA Fortran. ? ported the COSMO5 limited area model to GPUs by using directives and by re-writing the dynamical core from Fortran to C++ and employing the STELLA domain specific language.
+Until now only a few attempts have been made to port general circulation models for the atmosphere or the ocean to GPUs, using different methods. ? presented an early attempt, in which only the most costly part of the NICAM model, the two-dimensional dynamics, was ported to GPUs, for which these parts were re-programmed in CUDA Fortran. ? ported the

+- 55 COSMO5 limited area model to GPUs by using directives and by re-writing the dynamical core from Fortran to C++ and employing the STELLA domain specific language.
 Similarly ? ported their LICOM3 model by rewriting the code in the time loop from Fortran to C and further to HIP.
 In the case of the NIM weather model, ?, however, decided to work with directives only so that the same code can be used on CPU, GPU and Many Integrated Core (MIC) processors.
 Other models have partial GPU implementations, such as WRF, ?, in CUDA-C and MPAS, ?, with OpenACC.
-In our attempt, after initial steps described later, it was decided to stay with the standard ICON Fortran code wherever possible and thus to work with directives, so that ICON-A works on CPUs and GPUs.
+In our attempt, after initial steps described - 60 later, it was decided to stay with the standard ICON Fortran code wherever possible and thus to work with directives, so that ICON-A works on CPUs and GPUs.
+In the CPU case applications shall continue to use the proven parallelization by MPI domain decomposition mixed with OpenMP multi-threading, while in the GPU case parallelization should now combine the MPI domain decomposition with OpenACC directives for the parallelization on the GPU.
+OpenACC was chosen because this was the only practical option on the GPU compute systems used in the presented work and described below.
+Specifically - 65 OpenMP version 5 was not available on these systems.
+Consequently the resulting ICON code presented here includes now OpenMP and OpenACC directives.